rmoscetti/cheshire-cat-ai-tools/README.md

     ```

 3. Ensure the Cheshire Cat AI server is running and accessible at the specified `--base_url` and `--port`.

+## Tool 1: Cheshire Cat API Client

+A Python-based client for interacting with the Cheshire Cat API, an AI-powered conversational model.
+This script establishes a WebSocket connection to send messages and retrieve responses in real-time.
+Additionally, it supports optional history management and saving responses to a JSON file.

+### Features

+- **Send Messages**: Communicate with the Cheshire Cat AI server via WebSocket.
+- **History Management**: Option to maintain or clear conversation history before sending messages.
+- **Save Responses**: Store server responses in a JSON file.
+- **Configurable**: Set user ID, authentication key, server URL, and other parameters via command-line arguments.

 ### Usage